Carlos Beltrán: 2016

 On April 25, 2016, Beltrán became the 84th player to make 10,000 career plate appearances.
 He collected his 2,473rd career hit on April 27 against the Texas Rangers to pass Ted Simmons for tenth place on the all-time list for switch-hitters.
 Beltrán hit his 400th career home run against the Chicago White Sox on May 15, the 54th player in MLB history to do, fourth switch hitter, the third Puerto Rican-born player, and the fifth to do so with 300 stolen bases and 500 doubles.
 On May 28, Beltrán homered for his 2,500th career hit off Matt Moore of the Tampa Bay Rays, joining Roberto Clemente, Ivan Rodriguez and Roberto Alomar as just the fourth Puerto Rican-born player to reach the milestone, and the 99th player overall to reach 2,500 hits.
 He became the fourth player, after Alex Rodriguez, Barry Bonds and Willie Mays, to reach 2,500 hits, 400 homers, 300 stolen bases and 1,000 walks.

 On June 7, Beltrán became the 38th player all time to record 1,000 career extra base hits.
 He was selected to his ninth All-Star Game at Petco Park in San Diego.
-In a 5−3 loss to the Boston Red Sox on July 15, he became the 55th player, and fourth switch-hitter, to reach 1,500 RBIs for his career.
+In a 5–3 loss to the Boston Red Sox on July 15, he became the 55th player, and fourth switch-hitter, to reach 1,500 RBIs for his career.
 In 99 games with the Yankees, Beltrán batted .304 with 22 home runs and 64 RBIs.

 Texas Rangers (2016)

 On August 1, 2016, the Yankees traded Beltrán to the Texas Rangers for prospects Dillon Tate, Erik Swanson, and Nick Green.
-Beltrán hit his first home run for Texas on August 3 against Baltimore, also scoring his 1,500th run on the play.
+Beltrán hit his first home run for Texas on August 3 against the Baltimore Orioles, also scoring his 1,500th run on the play.
 Towards the end of the season, Beltrán stated that he had "no plans to retire", in contrast to his statements before the season.
 Beltrán ended the season with a .295 average, 29 home runs and 93 RBIs in 151 games between the Yankees and Rangers.

-In the 2016 ALDS, Beltrán went 2–11 with 1 RBI in 3 games as the Rangers were swept by the Blue Jays 3–0.
+In the 2016 ALDS, Beltrán batted 2-for-11 with one RBI in three games as the Toronto Blue Jays swept the Rangers.